Three children dead after horror mid-air crash in Idaho

 “I saw the rest of the explosion and all the debris falling down.

-“Us and kinda another boat were like the first ones at the wreckage and spotted two bodies pretty fast,” she said, “and two of the guys in our boat jumped out and yeah, held the bodies from floating away.”
+“Us and kinda another boat were like the first ones at the wreckage and spotted two bodies pretty fast,” she said.
+“Two of the guys in our boat jumped out and, yeah, held the bodies from floating away.”

-David Kilmer, whose house overlooks the lake, said he witnessed the aftermath of the crash.
+David Kilmer, whose house overlooks the lake, said he saw the aftermath of the crash.

 “My wife, Rebecca, saw a fireball and wings flying out of the fireball,” he told the Coeur d’Alene Press.